Barcdelona 2014 - Parc Guell

 Another of Gaudi's famous projects in Barcelona is Parc Guell.
 Park Guell was built for Eusebi Guell - one of the richest men in Spain at the time.
 He had the idea of developing an exclusive housing community with a large park - sort of a gated community for the rich.
 Unfortunately, the project did not take on - however, the park was completed to Gaudi's design.
 Today the once private park has been converted into a public park for all to enjoy.

-The centre piece of the park is a large plaza that overlooks the city.
+The centerpiece of the park is a large plaza that overlooks the city.
 Surrounding the plaza are curved benches beautifully decorated with broken mosaics design created by Josep Maria Jujol - Gaudi's little-known collaborator.

-There are two pavilions which flank the main entrance.
+There are two pavilions that flank the main entrance.
 The designs of these 2 buildings are very strange - one looks like a gingerbread house, and the other like a very ornate chapel.

 A grand staircase leads up to the terrace and the gardens beyond.

 From the higher parts of the garden, you can catch glimpses of the city - with the Sagrada Familia right on the axis.